yuweichuai/personal_resume/content/media_coverage/CACM_2020/index.md

 ---
-title: "Fake News Gets Shared More When It Is Angry and Anxiety-Inducing"
+title: "Fake News Gets Shared More When It is Angry, Anxiety-Inducing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here